19bufordcarl/CarlRPG/Myth & Shadow/Conditions/Threatened.md

 # Threatened

-While you are in range of a combatant capable of making a [Melee Attack](../Game%20Procedures/Melee%20Attack.md) against you, you are considered threatened.
+While a creature is in range of a combatant capable of making a [Melee Attack](../Game%20Procedures/Melee%20Attack.md) against it, it is considered threatened.

-While threatened, your [Ranged Attacks](../Game%20Procedures/Ranged%20Attack.md) against targets in melee range have [Disadvantage](../Game%20Procedures/Dice%20Rolls/Disadvantage.md).
+While threatened, its [Ranged Attacks](../Game%20Procedures/Ranged%20Attack.md) against targets in melee range have [Disadvantage](../Game%20Procedures/Dice%20Rolls/Disadvantage.md).

 *A creature's natural attacks such as claws count as melee weapons*